 One of the challenges in developing GIGA PULSE technology was the unrestricted functionality of radio-controlled devices.
 We know of no case in which the functionality of a radio-operated device is no longer guaranteed.

-In a nutshell, the SCHNERZINGER GIGA-PULSE technology eliminates sound-damaging electrical interfering fields with the help of scientifically recognized physics (GIGA-PULSE), whereas atmospheric informing applications make use of supernatural energetic aspects.
+In a nutshell, the SCHNERZINGER GIGA CANCELLING technology eliminates sound-damaging electrical interfering fields with the help of scientifically recognized physics, whereas atmospheric informing applications make use of supernatural energetic aspects.

 In the long run this has considerable consequences.
 Because the attraction effect is not controllable or filterable, harmful information is also attracted, stored, and released back to the environment over time (namely significantly intensified by activation).